 With these provisions the Open Internet Regulation and BEREC Open Internet Guidelines provide a clear framework ensuring end-users' rights while at the same time giving room for economic activities of internet access service providers.
 This holds also under conditions of COVID-19 pandemic.
-In this period, only four NRAs (AT, BG, DE, RS) conducted formal assessments of commercial practices, but no breaches were reported.
 Most of the commercial practices introduced to cope with the COVID-19 pandemic referred to zero-rating of certain applications and the specific national examples below illustrate the variety of zero-rating practices witnessed at national level and subjected to a case-by-case assessment by NRAs.